julianstanley/gsoc2020_juliantest/README.md

 plots (Plotly is built on top of d3.js, but specalized for plotting).
 It’s much easier for most plots, especially in R because of it’s integration with the ggplot2 library.

+Note to mentors: I am more than happy to re-create this plot in pure d3, if necessary.
+Please feel free to reach out to me and request that, if that can help to convince you that I’m serious about this project\! :)

 To make my visualization, I first merged the gfpop input data with the changepoint results: each point is within a certain “changepoint